John Manners (cricketer): Later career and return to cricket

 Upon leaving Viceroy in July 1945, Manners was assigned to the troop ship RMS Otranto for its voyage to Australia, where he was to be loaned to the Royal Australian Navy.
-When the ship arrived in Australia, which was the birthplace of his mother, it docked at Melbourne and shortly thereafter Manners sailed for Sydney, with him describing his stay there as one of the dullest periods of his life.
+When the ship arrived in Australia, which was the birthplace of his mother, it docked at Melbourne and shortly thereafter Manners sailed for Sydney; Manners described his stay there as one of the dullest periods of his life.
 With no prospect of being assigned aboard a ship, he flew back to Melbourne aboard a Royal Air Force Dakota, where his uncle found him work at a sheep station in the Western District of Victoria.
 After a fortnight at the sheep station, Manners received a phonecall and was assigned to HMS King George V in October 1945.
 The ship spent the majority of the next two months in dry dock at Sydney, during which Manners entertained himself by playing in cricket matches involving Sydney's leading public schools, including Cranbrook School whose headmaster was the Oxford Blue Brian Hone.
 He remained aboard King George V until May 1946.

 Returning to England, he was appointed the naval liaison officer at Sandhurst, which allowed him to resume playing for Hampshire.
-He played his first first-class match since 1936 when he played for the Combined Services cricket team against Gloucestershire at Bristol in 1947.
+He played his first first-class match since 1936, for the Combined Services cricket team against Gloucestershire at Bristol in 1947.
 His first match back for Hampshire saw him score his maiden first-class century with 121 at almost a run a ball against Kent at Canterbury.
-Wisden described the innings as “perfect stroke play, drives, cuts and hooks”.
+Wisden described the innings as "perfect stroke play, drives, cuts and hooks".
 He played three further first-class matches for Hampshire in the 1948 County Championship, in addition to playing for the Combined Services against Hampshire and Gloucestershire in that same year.
 Against Gloucestershire, he recorded what would be his highest first-class score of 147.
-His commitments as an officer still limited his availability for Hampshire, with Manners not playing for the county after 1948.
-He did continue to play first-class matches for the Combined Services until 1953, making twelve appearances.
+His commitments as an officer still limited his availability for Hampshire; he did not play for the county after 1948, although he did make twelve further first-class appearances for the Combined Services until 1953.
 He made 123 against the touring New Zealanders at Gillingham in 1949, and scored 75 against the touring South Africans in 1950.
 Manners also appeared for the MCC and the Free Foresters in a first-class match apiece in 1953.